The Everlasting Nail Brush – highlighting great design

-In the seventies Mark’s Mum bought a nail brush from the local Boots.
-It has remained in the family and used consistently still being in service today it is perched adjacent to Marks own kitchen sink.
-It has been in use for nearly fifty years having sat in the bathrooms and cloakrooms and kitchens throughout the decades in various households Mrs Lewis lived in and subsequently those of Mark and his family.
+It has remained in the family and used consistently, still being in service today.
+It is perched adjacent to Mark’s own kitchen sink.
+It has been in use for nearly fifty years having sat in the bathrooms and cloakrooms and kitchens throughout the decades in various households Mrs Lewis lived in (as the wife of a serving Guards officer), and subsequently those of Mark and his family.

 How is it that a humble plastic nail brush could last so long without its brushes mangling into an unusable mesh or breaking off and falling out of the handle?

-The answer is that the plastic type used to make this particular nail brush is Polypropylene.
+The answer?
+The plastic type used to make this particular nail brush is Polypropylene.

 The washing up brush illustrated was purchased a few weeks before this entry was published and shows the brush already bent and deteriorating into a mangle of plastic fibers.